 Some people are also entitled to accommodation from the local council.
 You are entitled to emergency accommodation if the council believes you fit certain legal criteria.
 To meet these you must be:

 Each of these terms has a special legal meaning.
-To find out what sort of help you might be entitled to, use our emergency housing rights checker.

 Social services may have a duty to help you

 The social services department of the council may sometimes have duties to help certain groups of people who become homeless.
 These groups include: